 Trend #3: Online buying will not be limited to B2C products

-With E-Commerce becoming more and more common, necessities like food, fashion, and gadgets weren’t the only things people could purchase online.
+With E-Commerce becoming increasingly common, necessities like food, fashion, and gadgets weren’t the only things people could purchase online.
 The category of online shopping for online items has extended.
-Many new items such as groceries, furniture, vehicle parts, etc. have also been added to online stores.
+Many new items, such as groceries, furniture, vehicle parts, etc., have also been added to online stores.

-The shift of online commerce from something people became dependent on rather than a simple convenience will not happen suddenly, but it definitely will slightly cause some impacts on businesses.
-Therefore, brands need to adapt their strategies accordingly to this trend to keep up with the market’s changes.
+The shift of online commerce from something people became dependent on rather than a simple convenience will not happen suddenly, but it definitely will slightly impact businesses.
+Therefore, brands must adapt their strategies to this trend to keep up with the market’s changes.

-Social media has been growing significantly throughout recent years, especially during quarantine time.
+Social media has grown significantly throughout recent years, especially during quarantine.
 According to Digital Growth Initiator Eduard Klein: